abdul7oss/port0/content/experience/buyerassist.md

 mapping between two different fingerprint domains such that low quality fingerprint images converted into high quality ones for improving cross sensor fingerprint recognition.
 - Implemented U-Net-based CycleGAN and ResNet-based CycleGAN with 9 residual blocks.
-ResNet based CycleGAN improved fingerprint recognition accuracy by 9%.
+ResNet based CycleGAN improved fingerprint recognition accuracy by significantly.
 <!-- - Developed a **Salesforce app** using SFDX to provide clients with a customized experience within their Salesforce dashboard.
 - Developed a **Slack bot** to send interactive daily notifications to customers, and to allow them to take actions directly from Slack.
 This eliminated the operational resistance and **increased the adoption of our product by over 50%**.
 - Implemented authorization for Slack integration with BuyerAssist using **React** and **OAuth 2.0**